A Fraiche Foods Full Hearts cookbook review and tested recipes such as their salmon spanakopita and lentil shepherd’s pie recipes.

 They share many of their family’s and grandma’s traditional Ukrainian foods like Beet rolls, and often make meatless and plant-based versions of traditional foods such as a meatless one-pot Stew with dumplings recipe and their Vegan Perogies that have some cheese-like flavor.
 They also do many modern-day foods like Vegan queso, Tempeh Big burritos (which were delicious and so healthy!) and Sweet Chili tofu.

-They are skilled bakers and have many recipes for traditional baking such as Perfect White Buns and Banana Bread, as well as not-so-traditional baked goods such as Black bean coconut brownies and sticky Apple Date Toffee Pudding, and many other baked and delicious dough-based goods that are traditional, yet made plant-based, like their Veggie pot pie, crispy Skillet Cornbread or Mushroom Wellington, that can be brought out at vegan holidays even for meat eaters to enjoy.
+They are skilled bakers and have many recipes for traditional baking such as Perfect White Buns, Oatmeal molasses bread, and Banana Bread, as well as not-so-traditional baked goods such as Black bean coconut brownies and sticky Apple Date Toffee Pudding, and many other baked and delicious dough-based goods that are traditional, yet made plant-based, like their Veggie pot pie, crispy Skillet Cornbread or Mushroom Wellington, that can be brought out at vegan holidays even for meat eaters to enjoy.
+Quarantine update: This book is great for bread recipes, bun recipes, pizza dough recipes and other baked goods such as scones, cakes and more!
+Check it out here, available in kindle or hardcover online.

 If you are looking to improve your skills in baking as well as cooking, or to learn some new healthy, plant-based spins on your favorite comfort foods and holiday foods then you will really enjoy this book!